AsohLove/Technical-documentation/README.md

 # Technical Documentation

 ## Overview
-This project focuses on an HTML technical documentation page for the **Javascript** programming language.
-This is a very beneficial documentation for someone just starting up with Javascript
+This project focuses on an HTML technical documentation page for the **JavaScript** programming language.
+This is a very beneficial documentation for someone just starting up with JavaScript
 ## Preview
 ``` HTML
     <div id="content">